It's going to be a party atmosphere at Mitford Park on July 1st as Cochrane residents celebrate Canada's 156th birthday.

 "We're getting a replica of it printed and brought to Canada Day so everybody can get a look at it and play 'find my square'."

-Party goers are asked to bike, walk or take the Southland Shuttles or COLT to Mitford Pond on Canada Day as there is very limited parking.
+Party goers are asked to bike, walk or take the Southland Shuttles or COLT to Mitford Pond on Canada Day as there is very limited parking in the area and no parking on site.

 The day will end off with a bang with a fireworks show at 11 p.m.